FAQ’s

 L

-How often does the free taxi service run?
+How often does the free shuttle service run?

-If you need to use our free taxi service to return to a previous checkpoint, make yourself known to our checkpoint staff and a taxi will be with you within 30mins.
+If you need to use our free shuttle service to return to a previous checkpoint, make yourself known to our checkpoint staff and a Wessex 4x4 vehicle will be with you within as soon as possible, free of charge.

 K